 In southern Sicily, there’s the UNESCO World Heritage Site of the Valley of the Temples, Agrigento and the Kolymbetra Gardens, the Feudi del Piscotto vineyards, and many other attractions.
 One of the best places for a wine tour is the city of Marsala.
 With its warm, mineral-rich soil and cooling sea breeze, the area has formed a hospitable environment for quality grapes.
 Located between Marsala and the city of Trapani along the coastline are the famous Salt Pans, definitely worth a drive if you’re out there.
 This route is called “La Via del Sale” (the Salt Road) and is instantly recognizable with its Dutch-style windmills.

 The summer months in Sicily are without a doubt the most popular time to visit for tourists.
 With over 1,000 kilometers of coastline and smaller off-lying islands surrounding the mainland, it’s the perfect destination for a beach holiday.
-Sicily’s Mediterranean climate is characterized by moderate temperatures, so travelers should expect hot and dry summers and wet winters.
+Sicily’s Mediterranean climate is characterized by moderate temperatures, so travellers should expect hot and dry summers and wet winters.

 If you want to beat the crowds, May, June and early July are great times to plan your visit.
 In September and October, the weather is still lovely and warm and there will be far fewer tourists to contend with.